 Be aware that each program operates under its own schedule and the wait time can be disturbingly long.

 As an example, last year I applied for LIHEAP later than usual(at the end of October rather than the beginning), and because they process the applications in the order received I didn’t hear anything from them until late February and didn’t actually get coverage until May.

 I hope that’s an exception rather than the rule, but it’s important to know.

 If your situation becomes more urgent, you sometimes can call the organization and either confirm your status or request that they accelerate your application.
 There are no guarantees, but sometimes the squeaky wheel gets the grease.

-As an example, each time I called LIHEAP to try to check on my status, the recording mentioned that if you were in danger of having your power shut down, to let them know so they could escalate your claim.
+For example, each time I called LIHEAP to try to check on my status, the recording mentioned that if you were in danger of having your power shut off, let them know so they could escalate your claim.

-There are ways to push on the systems if necessary.
-Use your best judgment because they all involve more requests and more detailed explanations.
+Use your best judgment because they all involve more requests and detailed explanations.
 The more details you have, the better.

 Self-care during the application process

 For most of us considering applying for any of the social welfare programs, we’re doing so because we need to, not because we want to.